-The impact of the RSE curriculum is evidenced by the high quality outcomes in all year groups, and particularly in Year 4, through children knowing more, understanding more and remembering more, with increasing confidence, resilience and independence.
-This can be seen in children's work, collected in Class PSHE Record Books, from talking to the children about what they have been learning and from the assessments undertaken by Class Teachers at the end of each half termly unit.
+The impact of the RSE curriculum is evidenced by the high-quality outcomes in all year groups, and particularly in Year 4, through children knowing more, understanding more and remembering more, with increasing confidence, resilience and independence.
+This can be seen in children's work, collected in Class PSHE 'Jigsaw Journals,' from talking to the children about what they have been learning and from the assessments undertaken by Class Teachers at the end of each half termly unit.
 The percentages obtaining a good level of understanding and a deep level of understanding are analysed by the subject leader and show that almost all children in Years 1-4 achieve at least a good level of understanding and a very high % achieve a deep level of understanding.
-Similarly, almost all EYFS children achieve at least an expected level of development in 'Making Relationship' and 'Managing Feelings and Behaviour' and a very high % exceed the ELGs.
-In 'Self-confidence and Self-awareness', almost all children achieve an expected level of development and a high % exceed the ELGs.
+Similarly, almost all EYFS children achieve an expected level of development in Personal, Social and Emotional Development.